cufufy/pronouns3/README.md

 # Pronouns

 Pronouns is a plugin that lets players set their pronouns.
-This was made for the Pride event in ClassiCraft, but is being opened to the public for public use!
+This was created for the Pride event in ClassiCraft, but is now open to the public for use.

-To s et multiple pronouns, use on of two formats: "She/her;They/Them" or "She/They"
+To set multiple pronouns, use one of two formats: "She/her;They/Them" or "She/They"

 **Supports Minecraft 1.21.5+ (Paper).**